 There is a growing recognition across the community that the workplace relations system is broken.

 Large scale exploitation, low wage growth and declining levels of unionisation point to the system failing workers.

-Business, particularly small business, find the system too complicated and cumbersome.
+Business, particularly small business, finds the system too complicated and cumbersome.

-There are growing challenges ahead with the changing nature of work.
-Our system is currently unable to deal with new models of work such as the growing ‘gig’ economy, let alone technological challenges like automation, increasing surveillance and artificial intelligence.
+There are also growing challenges ahead with the changing nature of work.
+Our system is currently unable to deal with modes of work utilising new technologies such as the growing ‘gig’ economy, let alone technological challenges such as intensifying automation, increasing surveillance and artificial intelligence.

 Join representatives from the union movement, business, academia and the community as we discuss and debate the future of how we regulate work.
 A free public event.

 The Debate is on Wednesday 25 October, 4pm – 6pm,